cruessler/blog/_posts/2016-11-06-statically-linked-elm.markdown

 ### Update 2017-05-09

-The process described here can be also used to compile Elm 0.18.
+The process described for Elm 0.17 can be also used to compile Elm 0.18.

+### Update 2018-08-27

+The process for compiling Elm 0.19 has changed a little, but it is still possible to get a statically linked Elm binary.
+See [my newer post]({{
+site.baseurl }}{% post_url 2018-08-27-statically-linked-elm-0-19 %}) for
+details.

 ## Prerequisites